Armour-piercing ammunition: HEAT

-Animation of a RPG HEAT-shell functioning against armour.

 High-explosive anti-tank (HEAT) shells are a type of shaped charge used to defeat armoured vehicles.
 They are very efficient at defeating plain steel armour but less so against later composite and reactive armour.
 The effectiveness of such shells is independent of velocity, and hence the range: it is as effective at 1000 metres as at 100 metres.
 This is because HEAT shells do not lose penetrating ability over distance.
 The speed can even be zero in the case where a soldier places a magnetic mine onto a tank's armour plate.
 A HEAT charge is most effective when detonated at a certain, optimal distance in front of a target and HEAT shells are usually distinguished by a long, thin nose probe protruding in front of the rest of the shell and detonating it at a correct distance, e.g., PIAT bomb.
 HEAT shells are less effective when spun, as when fired from a rifled gun.

 HEAT shells were developed during World War II as a munition made of an explosive shaped charge that uses the Munroe effect to create a very high-velocity particle stream of metal in a state of superplasticity, and used to penetrate solid vehicle armour.
 HEAT rounds caused a revolution in anti-tank warfare when they were first introduced in the later part of World War II.
 One infantryman could effectively destroy any extant tank with a handheld weapon, thereby dramatically altering the nature of mobile operations.
-During World War II, weapons using HEAT warheads were known as having a hollow charge or shaped charge warhead.
+During World War II, weapons using HEAT warheads were known as having a "hollow charge" or "shaped charge warhead".